Aareon/ChickenTicket/docs/intro.rst

 .. warning::

-    At the time of this writing, ChickenTicket is designed for Python 3.6.
+    At the time of this writing, ChickenTicket is designed for Python >=3.6.
     No guarantees can be made that any version above or below the aforementioned version will be supported at a later date.

 License
 ----

-GPL
+MIT